unional/fixture/README.md

     // filter for specific cases
     // can use wildcards or RegExp
     filter: '*.pass',
+    // By default warning messages will be displayed when some test cases are filtered.
+    // Use this to suppress those warnings.
+    suppressFilterWarnings: true
     // If the file has more lines than this threshold,
     // then the file will be diff with line numbers,
     // and the unchanged lines will be trimmed off.